 - There are no known interactions with foods.

 What dose is used?

-- For diarrhea in people taking antibiotics: 250-500 mg of Saccharomyces boulardii two to four times a day for up to 2 weeks is most commonly used.
+- For diarrhea in people taking antibiotics (antibiotic-associated diarrhea): 250-500 mg of Saccharomyces boulardii taken 2-4 times daily for up to 2 weeks is most commonly used.
 In most cases, daily doses do not exceed 1000 mg daily.

-- For diarrhea caused by Helicobacter pylori: 500-1000 mg of Saccharomyces boulardii for 1-4 weeks is most commonly used.
+- For a digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori): 500-1000 mg of Saccharomyces boulardii daily for 1-4 weeks is most commonly used.

-- For diarrhea associated with HIV: 3 grams of Saccharomyces boulardii daily.
+- For diarrhea in people with HIV/AIDS: 3 grams of Saccharomyces boulardii daily.

-- For diarrhea in people taking antibiotics: 250 mg of Saccharomyces boulardii once or twice daily for the duration of antibiotics has been used.
+- For diarrhea in people taking antibiotics (antibiotic-associated diarrhea): 250 mg of Saccharomyces boulardii once or twice daily for the duration of antibiotics has been used.

-- For diarrhea caused by Clostridium difficile: 500 mg of Saccharomyces boulardii daily has been used.
+- For diarrhea caused by rotavirus: 200-250 mg of Saccharomyces boulardii twice daily for 5 days has been used.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.